By Marika Sboros

 By Belinda Fettke

 Who can actually give nutritional advice?
-There has been an AHPRA investigation into my husband, Dr Gary Fettke’s, qualifications to give nutritional advice and speak on the science of what we eat and its central role in our health.
+There has been an AHPRA investigation into my husband, Dr Gary Fettke’s, qualifications to give nutritional advice.
 This investigation has been going on for over two years.
 The AHPRA is proposing a “caution”.

-The Medical Board of Tasmania under the umbrella of the AHPRA have advised him: ”In particular that he does not provide specific advice or recommendations on the subject of nutrition and how it relates to the management of diabetes or the treatment and/or prevention of cancer.”
+The Medical Board of Tasmania under the umbrella of the AHPRA have given him advice. ”In particular that he does not provide specific advice or recommendations on the subject of nutrition and how it relates to the management of diabetes or the treatment and/or prevention of cancer.”

 Gary is not allowed to comment on nutrition in preventative health, nor in management of chronic illness on any social media platform.
 Gary cannot discuss nutrition with his patients in any clinical setting.
 That’s regardless of any undue stress on joints before replacement, inflammation, or even diabetes complications requiring amputation.